 The Dolomites are made of sedimentary rock, which is made up of sea debris.
 The land surface rose roughly 65 million years ago.
 The raised area was presumably a continuous flat plateau, splitting apart later by glaciers during the Ice Age.
 Then, rivers and streams' slow but persistent work carved valleys between the mountains.

 The initially insignificant mountains were later shaped by external erosion (e.g. wind) into today's "Dolomites" shape.
-This is evidenced by the many rocks found at the foot of the mountains.
+This is evidenced by the many rocks at the mountains' foot.

 The jagged and characteristic mountain peaks are quite peculiar and unusual compared to the rest of the Alps and other mountain ranges of the northern hemisphere.